-Radiant Shield™ is a heavy duty two-sided aluminum foil radiant barrier.
+Radiant Shield™ is a heavy-duty two-sided aluminum foil radiant barrier.
 Designed and reinforced with woven polyethylene, it provides industrial strength for any radiant barrier application.
-The product is also designed with perforations to allow vapor transmission.
+The product is also designed with perforations to allow vapor transmission for protection against heat and humidity.

 Features & Benefits That Make the Difference